 - Can the user easily alternate between desktop and mobile mid-session?

 - How are people reacting/interacting to your mobile website and/or technology?
-Are they frustrated, happy, confused?
+Is there frustration or confusion?

 - What are user’s finger movements when using a tablet or smartphone to access your website and/or technology?

-- How does your mobile website and/or technology work in the real world (i.e. sunlight, moving public transit or in noisy rooms), as opposed to a controlled environment?
+- How does your mobile website and/or technology work in the real world as opposed to a controlled environment?

-- Is your mobile website and/or technology designed with maximum usability?
+- Does the design of your mobile website and/or technology maximize usability?

-The best approach to ensure that your mobile objectives are met is to find a company that can conduct Mobile Device Testing in a usability lab.
-These labs are equipped with hardware and software that will guarantee that your website technology is ideal for all users – customers, staff and clients.
+To ensure that your mobile objectives are met is to find a company that can conduct Mobile Device Testing in a usability lab.
+These labs are equipped with hardware and software that will guarantee that your website technology is ideal for all users.

 Mobile Device Testing Goals:

-- Allow any size phone, tablet or computer to be used.
+- Allow use on any size phone, tablet or computer.

-- Allow the user to hold the mobile device and/or tablet in a natural way.
+- Enable the user to hold the mobile device and/or tablet in a natural way.

 - Allow the testers to see the facial expressions of the user.